minhhn2910/mupod/README.md

 From the root folder of Mupod, do the following:

-Prepare data  : check model prototxt file, and test data (imagenet), if you can run caffe test with imagenet then the following step will run smoothly.
+Prepare data  : check model prototxt file, and test data (imagenet), if you can run caffe test with imagenet then the following steps will run smoothly.
 Steps to download and prepare validation set of imagenet is given in Caffe tutorial, also download alexnet pretrained weight: bvlc_reference_caffenet.caffemodel.
 In setting up caffe and models, no modification needed to run Mupod.
 Note that all the below command, we use iteration = 1, all the iterations over batches are included in the code (half of the validation dataset), no need to specify --iteration here.

-##### Step 1: analyze lambda and theta for each layer:
+##### Step 1: Analyze lambda and theta for each layer:

 `./build/tools/caffe analyze -model=./examples/alexnet/alexnet_analyze.txt -weights=./examples/alexnet/bvlc_reference_caffenet.caffemodel --iterations 1 --gpu 0`

-##### Step 2: binary search for sigma_Y_L:
+##### Step 2: Binary search for sigma_Y_L:

 `./build/tools/caffe search -model=./examples/alexnet/alexnet_analyze.txt -weights=./examples/alexnet/bvlc_reference_caffenet.caffemodel --iterations 1 --gpu 0`

-##### Step 3: get max absolute value of each layer => integer bitwidth :
+##### Step 3: Get max absolute value of each layer => integer bitwidth :

 `./build/tools/caffe analyze_integer -model=./examples/alexnet/alexnet_analyze.txt -weights=./examples/alexnet/bvlc_reference_caffenet.caffemodel --iterations 1 --gpu 0`

-##### Step 4: run the optimization script (need to modify the weightage of each layer in the script, and paste the analyzed lambda and theta in step 1 to this script.
+##### Step 4: Run the optimization script (need to modify the weightage of each layer in the script, and paste the analyzed lambda and theta in step 1 to this script.
 Some examples are given in the script):
 `octave debugging/optimize_script.txt`

-##### Step 5: take the francitonal bitwidth for each layer, add that fractional bitwidth with integer bitwidth for each layer in step 3 and deploy on your variable-biwidth hardware.
+##### Step 5: Take the fractional bitwidth for each layer, add that fractional bitwidth with integer bitwidth for each layer in step 3 and deploy on your variable-biwidth hardware.

 Test output accuracy (to make sure the bitwidths are correct): modify file : debugging/bitwidth_solution.txt